jimueller/jmmr.dev/content/posts/dynamic-ip-ssh-allow-list-with-pf.md

 However, after moving, I had to switch to a national ISP with many address blocks and the IP changed all of the time.
 Whenever it did, I'd have to console into the server and update the IP address.

-I thought about writing a script to check the IP address from dynamic DNS and update teh sshd_config and restart sshd, but there was an easier way.
+I thought about writing a script to check the IP address from dynamic DNS and update the `sshd_config` and restart sshd, but there was an easier way.

-## Option 2: PF
+## Using PF

 Since the server runs OpenBSD, I have the awesome `pf` packet filter firewall at my disposal.
 One feature of pf is tables which will take in a hostname and can be dynamically updated.